 Overview: Data scientists and analysts’ work is pivotal because modern marketing functions generate and depend upon large quantities of data related to customer interests and interactions, along with content performance.
 These are like the people who keep an eye on your heart rate to ensure everything is running smoothly.

 - Gather, segment and interpret marketing campaign data.

 8. The Communicator

-Overview: Last but not least, this category includes all of the marketing roles that involve building and maintaining relationships with both internal and external audiences.
+Overview: This role includes all of the marketing jobs that involve building and maintaining relationships with both internal and external audiences.
 Social media managers who interact with customers, PR specialists who cultivate relationships with the media and product marketers who identify opportunities for alliances all fit in here.

 - Evangelize the brand and represent its core values.